-Follow these simple tips to hack your kitchen appliances.
+Find out more genius ways to hack your kitchen appliances.

 Need to ripen an avocado fast?
 Your dishwasher is here to help.
 Just throw the fruit on the top rack for one normal cycle; according to a restaurant employee, something about the heat and/or humidity can soften up these rock-hard fruits.

 Here are 40 more kitchen hacks you’ll wish you knew sooner.